nanofuzz/nanofuzz/README.md

 # Tutorial and Playground

-Our [NaNofuzz examples](https://github.com/nanofuzz/nanofuzz-examples/) repositority, provides a 10-minute NaNofuzz tutorial and several example buggy programs that you can use to get familiar with NaNofuzz.
+Our [NaNofuzz examples](https://github.com/nanofuzz/nanofuzz-examples/) repository, provides a 10-minute NaNofuzz tutorial and several example buggy programs that you can use to get familiar with NaNofuzz.
 Within the `nanofuzz-examples` repo on GitHub, click `Code`->`Codespaces`->`Create` to immediately get started!

 # Getting started